duniter/duniter-python-api/README.md

  * [base58](https://pypi.python.org/pypi/base58 "base58")

 ## Installation
-You can install duniter-python-api and all its dependencies via the following pip install :
+You can install duniter-python-api and all its dependencies via the following pip install:
 `pip install duniterpy`

 Please take a look at the document [HTTP API](https://github.com/duniter/duniter-bma/blob/master/doc/API.md) to learn about the API.

+## Development
+- Create a python environement with pyenv
+- Add PYTHONPATH env var to your shell containing the path to this repository
+- Take a look at examples
+- Run examples from parent folder `python example/request_data.py`

 ## Documentation